jaspermutsaerts-paqt/adaptable-code/docs/2-separate-interfaces-subject.md

 ----

-But, our customer using Google people uses Licences from AFAS.
+But, our customer using Google people uses Licenses from a different source, for example AFAS.
 We actually don't have a case for Google Licenses at the moment.

 So, we split them up per subject: